gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ## Deploying Gatsby.js websites on the web

-Gatsby.js is a _static site generator_, which makes deploying Gatsby sites to the web easier.
+Gatsby.js is a _static site generator_, which makes deploying Gatsby sites to the web much easier vs. traditional CMSs.
 There are no servers to setup or complicated databases to deploy.
 Instead, the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service.